 cd /var/www/html/ wget https://github.com/ossec/ossec-wui/archive/master.zip unzip master.zip mv ossec-wui-master/ ossec/

-Create a tmp directory inside and set the correct files ownership and permissions:
+tmp the directory inside and set the ownership and permissions of the correct file:

 mkdir ossec/tmp/ chown www-data: -R ossec/ chmod 666 /var/www/html/ossec/tmp

 OSSEC will be available on HTTP port 80 by default.
 Open your favorite browser and navigate to